KelvinLaw-jpg/INE/Host_Discovery.md

 ### Nmap
 - can use various protocols such as ICMP, ARP, TCP/UDP probes

+- **When and why use each**
+- ICMP is quick, but it gets block
+- TCP SYN is stealthier, but some host might not response and it can be affect by firewalls

+**Ping Sweep**
+- fping is an improvement (still use ICMP) of ping eg: fping -a -g <10.10.23.0/24> 2> /dev/null
+- Use nmap -Pn to get more accurate result

 **Host Discovery (-sn)**
 - Ping Sweeps: sending ICMP Echo Requests (sometimes doesn't work, and windows firewall by default block)